We use some essential cookies to make this website work.

-Guidance on how to get an e-cigarette on the market in the UK, including the notification scheme and reporting problems with e-cigarettes.
+Guidance on how to get an e-cigarette on the market in Great Britain and Northern Ireland, including the notification scheme and reporting problems with e-cigarettes.

 Comply with good manufacturing practice (GMP) and good distribution practice (GDP), and prepare for an inspection.

-What you need to know about the new EU Regulations for medical devices (MDR) and in vitro diagnostic medical devices (IVDR).
+What you need to know about the new EU Regulations for medical devices (MDR) and in vitro diagnostic medical devices (IVDR), and their implementation in Northern Ireland.

 Pharmacy, prescription-only (POM), and general sale list (GSL) medicines: apply to move your medicine to a different classification.